United States Senate

 Washington, DC 20510

-On behalf of the 3 million members of National Education Association, who educate and support 50 million students in 14,000 communities across America, we urge you to support/vote YES on the Keep Kids Fed Act (Amendment to S. 2089).
-Votes on this legislation, which passed by an overwhelming margin earlier today in the House of Representatives, may be included in the NEA Report Card for the 117th Congress.
+On behalf of the 3 million members of National Education Association, who educate and support 50 million students in 14,000 communities across America, we urge you to vote YES on the Bipartisan Safer Communities Act.”
+Votes on this legislation may be included in the NEA Report Card for the 117th Congress.

 Director of Government Relations